Protecting Researchers, the University Community and the Environment

-The University of Wisconsin – Milwaukee is committed to protecting the health and safety of its faculty, staff, students, visitors and the environment by facilitating a biological safety program that promotes safe microbiological practices and procedures, provides training and recommendations for the proper use of containment equipment and facilities, and oversee research protocols in microbiology, tissue culture, recombinant DNA, molecular biology, synthetic biology, and biotechnology.
+The University of Wisconsin – Milwaukee is committed to protecting the health and safety of its faculty, staff, students, visitors and the environment by facilitating a biological safety program that promotes safe microbiological practices and procedures, provide training and recommendations for the proper use of containment equipment and facilities, and oversee research protocols in microbiology, tissue culture, recombinant DNA, molecular biology, synthetic biology, and biotechnology.

-- Large scale propagation consisting of a volume greater than 10L or more in one vessel
+Large scale propagation consisting of a volume greater than 10L or more in one vessel

-- Human cells and cell culture, organs or tissues, or biological samples
+Human cells and cell culture, organs or tissues, or biological samples

-- Non-human cells and cell culture, organ or tissues, or biological samples that are infectious, potentially infectious, or recombinant
+Non-human cells and cell culture, organ or tissues, or biological samples that are infectious, potentially infectious or recombinant

-- Animals (vertebrate and/or invertebrate) that are recombinant (transgenic), exotic, and/or grown in association with pathogens and/or recombinant materials
+Animals (vertebrate and/or invertebrate) that are recombinant (transgenic), exotic, and/or grown in association with pathogens and/or recombinant materials

-- Plants that are recombinant (transgenic), exotic, and/or grown in association with pathogenic or recombinant microbes and/or pathogenic or recombinant small animals (insects, etc.)
+Plants that are recombinant (transgenic), exotic, and/or grown in association with pathogenic or recombinant microbes and/or pathogenic or recombinant small animals (insects, etc.)

-- Biological toxins (this does not include toxic chemicals or antibiotics)
+Biological Toxins (this does not include toxic chemicals or antibiotics)

 If you would like additional information on the campus biological safety program, e-mail firstname.lastname@example.org.